 How to Test Soil

 Testing soil for contamination, nutrient concentrations and structure can help determine the impact of health and environmental risks, in addition to the suitability of soil for use as a growing medium.
-Knowing how to test soil, including best practises and the most cost effective approaches, will ensure the laboratory results of your soil testing and the conclusions made are as accurate as possible.
+Knowing how to test soil, including best practices and the most cost effective approaches, will ensure the laboratory results of your soil testing and the conclusions made are as accurate as possible.

 How to Take Soil Samples